 Figure 7.
 The decrease in total capacity as more inactive material is added when going from the material to the complete battery pack.
 The identified research areas will address these losses throughout the battery value chain.
-End of life represents the additional capacity loss due to degradation.
+The additional capacity loss due to degradation.
+Representative example capacity based on graphite-SiO_x, NCA cylindrical cells adapted from M. J. Lacey presentation at the 3^{rd} Battery 2030+ annual conference in Uppsala.